 Unfortunately, when working remotely, this form of communication can hinder some employees.
 Workers with families or different work hours can view this communication as an added stress.
 Synchronous communication requires planning ahead of time to ensure every team member can attend the meeting so they don’t miss out on vital information.
 This of course, is not always possible when working from home.

 Asynchronous communication on the other hand, offers choice to workers.
 It gives them the freedom to digest information in their own time and provide thoughtful responses.
 Asynchronous communication can take the form of an email or, more effectively, a pre-recorded video.
-This type of communication is ideal for the modern workplace which is often made up of employees with families and remote workers based in different timezones.
+This type of communication is ideal for the modern workplace which is often made up of employees with families and remote workers based in different time zones.

 Asynchronous communication video ideas for your business

-Video is a great tool for asynchronous communication – it's captivating and communicates messages clearly, meaning you can avoid the awkwardness of a misinterpreted email or message.
+Among all available options of communicating effectively in remote teams, video is a great tool for asynchronous communication – it's captivating and communicates messages clearly, meaning you can avoid the awkwardness of a misinterpreted email or message.
 There's a wealth of tools available and here’s how your small business can successfully implement asynchronous videos into your remote work strategy.

 Weekly goal setting